Turrain/go-ast-client/README.md

 ```
 This command will originate a call to the PJSIP endpoint `7000` and connect it to the extension `7000` in the `from-internal` context.

+## TODO:

+1. Review the [Whisper CPP Server](https://github.com/litongjava/whisper-cpp-server) and update the client implementation if necessary.
+2. Implement a microphone port for local machine usage.
+3. Improve transcription accuracy.